Research & Training

 Contact: Svetlana Yampolskaya, PhD

-The Speaking to the Potential, Ability, and Resilience inside Kids (SPARK) curriculum-based group intervention aims to improve academic success, healthy relationships, and prevent involvement in problem behavior including risky sexual behavior.
+The SPARK curriculum-based group intervention aims to improve academic success, healthy relationships, and prevent involvement in problem behavior including risky sexual behavior.
 This study examined the effect of SPARK of Duval intervention on targeted outcomes among young people ages 11-17 living in out-of-home foster care.

 Contact: Svetlana Yampolskaya, PhD